GenericPirate/tmux/Contributing.md

   session notifications for sessions other than the attached one.
 Similarly for some window notifications.

+- Options for default cursor style and colour.

 ### Medium things

 - ([#2484](https://github.com/tmux/tmux/issues/2797)) Highlight incoming text.

 - ([#2484](https://github.com/tmux/tmux/issues/2484)) &
   ([#2776](https://github.com/tmux/tmux/issues/2776)) Popup improvements:

-  - A way to remove the border for a popup.

   - A menu to do things like paste into the popup.
 A key to open the menu would let it handle key bindings also.
 This is complicated to do with the